mlcommons/croissant/docs/croissant-spec-1.0.md

 ### Namespaces

-The Croissant vocabulary is defined in its own namespace, identified by the IRI:
+The Croissant vocabulary is defined in its owned namespace, identified by the IRI:

 ```text
 http://mlcommons.org/croissant/
 ```

-We generally abbreviate this namespace IRI using the prefix `cr`.
+We generally abbreviated this namespace IRI using the prefix `cr`.

 In addition, Croissant relies on the following namespaces: